Find how to consolidate credit card bills and debt.

-Anyone who has fairly decent credit scores and if you currently use a credit card on a regular basis, then you more than likely receive countless credit card balance transfer offers every month.
+Anyone who has fairly decent credit scores and if you currently use a credit card on a regular basis, then you are probably able to transfer the account.
+Most consumers with decent historical payment practices to their name more than likely receive countless credit card balance transfer offers every month.
 Although these balance transfer offers can be tempting to use, always be sure to read the fine print carefully before selecting one.
-Look for the:
+Look for the following term and conditions:

+Sometimes consolidation can be combined with waiving a portion of the debt due.
+Or negotiations may be used as well.
 Some people are having success in calling the credit card company, such as Bank of America and Capital One, and asking them to waive some fees on a balance transfer.
-Find other ways to negotiate credit card debt.
-More.
+Find other ways to reduce and negotiate interest rate credit card debt.

 It is very important to look at the interest rate after the offer period expires, as this can be a con to consolidating your bills using this method.
-Say the interest rate jumps to as high as 20%.
-It is critical to be honest with yourself, as if you can’t pay off the transferred balance before that low interest rate term ends, then you could get hit with those very high interest rate charges and a balance transfer will cost you much more money.
+So think about worst case scenario.
+Say the interest rate jumps to as high as 20% after the introductory period ends.
+It is critical to be honest with yourself, as if you can’t pay off the transferred balance before that low interest rate term ends, then you could get hit with those very high monthly costs.
+As your future payments may be very high with those interest rate charges and a balance transfer will cost you much more money.

-Another way to consolidate credit card bills and debts is by folding them into your home equity loan, take out a second mortgage or refinance your current home loan, or consolidate them into a line of credit.
-This option to consolidate your debt has two big pros.
+Another way to consolidate credit card bills and debts is by folding them into your home equity loan.
+Or families can take out a second mortgage or refinance their current home loan, or consolidate them into a line of credit.
+While not for everyone, this option to consolidate your debt has two big pros.

 There are also some cons and risks: